A proportional hazard model for the estimation of ionosphere storm occurrence risk: RESULTS

-The graphic in Figure \ref{fig: lambda0_111} gives the estimation result of $\widehat {\lambda_0(t)}$ for a low level of 111 with the confidence area (i.e. the intensity for all the storms of level greater or equal to 111).
-The bandwidth parameter is selected by cross validation and is equal to 0.035.
-As expected, the basic intensity is higher during the second half of the cycle.
-One can also see a significant increase near of the x-axis zero, highlighting the difference between the two halves of a solar cycle.
+Figure \ref{fig: lambda0_111} depicts the estimation of $\widehat {\lambda_0(t)}$ for a low level of 111 and a run length $r = 7$ including the confidence area (i.e. the intensity for all the storms of level greater or equal to 111, for a theoretical cycle with $X=146.7$).
+The band-width parameter is selected by cross validation and is equal to 0.035.
+The baseline intensity is higher during the second half of cycle with a significant increase around $t=0$, highlighting the difference between the two halves of a solar cycle.
+This behavior is coherent with empirical observations of frequency of geomagnetic storms (Figure \ref{fig : cycles123}).